facundoolano/rpg-cli/README.md

 ### Shell integration (recommended)

 The game is designed to integrate with common file system operations, such as changing directories or deleting files.

-The most basic type of integration consists in wrapping rpg-cli in a shell function, such that the working directory is updated to track to the hero's progress, effectively working as a `cd` alternative:
+The most basic type of integration consists in wrapping rpg-cli in a shell function, such that the working directory is updated to match the hero's progress, effectively working as a `cd` alternative:

 ```sh
 rpg () {